Grandma’s Caramel Corn

 - 1/2 teaspoon baking soda

-Preheat the oven to 200F degrees.
+- Preheat the oven to 200°F (93°C).
 Spread the popcorn out onto 2 large baking sheets.
 Set aside.

-Bake for 1 hour, stirring every 20 minutes.
+- Bake for 1 hour, stirring every 20 minutes.
 Allow to cool on the pan and break apart large clusters if desired.
-Cover the popcorn tightly once cooled; it will stay fresh for up to 2 weeks.
+Cover the popcorn tightly once cooled.

 Try a few of these recipes next!